 Because flyaways are often a result of dry hair, a great hydrating conditioner encourages style cooperation.
 Try limiting the number of times you shampoo (which can strip the hair of moisture), and bump up the hydration instead.
 Incorporate a conditioning mask into your shower routine at least once a week to nourish and strengthen your hair.
 Even those with super-fine hair can benefit from a hair mask as long as the product is thoroughly rinsed out following the treatment.
 The Coco & Eve Like a Virgin Super Nourishing Coconut & Fig Hair Masque is suitable for all hair types, while the David Mallett Mask No. 3: La Couleur is ideal for preserving hair color and repairing processed hair.

 To get the most out of your mask, apply it to your strands right before stepping into the shower.
-Wait a few minutes before rinsing the mask to allow the warm steam to help the product penetrate into the air and lock in much-needed moisture.
+Wait a few minutes before rinsing the mask to allow the warm steam to help the product penetrate into the hair and lock in much-needed moisture.

-If you have fine and/or color-treated hair, a formula that's lightweight yet rich in moisturizers will be the ultimate choice.
+If you have fine and/or color-treated hair, a formula that's lightweight yet rich in moisturizers will be the ultimate conditioner choice for you.

 Convert to a Wide-Tooth Comb

-First things first: skip the brush.
+First things first: Skip the brush.
 While you should never use a normal brush on hair when it's soaking wet, those prone to flyways should pay special care to this tip.
 "If you brush your hair when it's starting to dry, almost dry, or all the way dry, you'll experience unwanted frizz," says celebrity hairstylist Kylee Heath.
-By waiting until hair is slightly dry to brush—or using a wide-tooth comb to detangle—you can prevent hair breakage and, therefore, future flyaways.
+By waiting until hair is slightly dry to brush—or preferably using a wide-tooth comb to detangle—you can prevent hair breakage and, therefore, future flyaways.
 Wet or dry brushes can work well too, but if your hair is especially fragile and prone to snapping, a wide-tooth comb is one of the best (and most affordable) products for flyaway hairs.